CTPUG/wafer/docs/settings.rst

 ``MARKITUP_FILTER``
     Configuration for `django-markitup`_.
-    The type of markup used for pages, talk abstracts, user profiles, and other things.
+    The type of markup used for talk abstracts, user profiles, and other things.
     Also, configuration for the conversion, such as allowing arbitrary HTML embedding.

+    ``WAFER_PAGE_MARKITUP_FILTER`` is used for rendering pages, which usually have a lower security risk to other markup on the site.

 ``BUILD_DIR``
     Used by `django-bakery`_.